 - through supervised practice in areas directly relevant to their course; or

 - by contributing to the delivery of services that promote health or ease suffering.

-The program will also broaden students' personal and professional perspectives on social justice issues within the context of health services.
+The program will also broaden students' personal and professional perspectives on social issues within the context of health services.